telerik/ajax-docs/integration-with-other-telerik-products/common-capture-issues-with-fiddler-jam.md

 ## Submit a log

-1. *Optional* Toggle the `Password Protection` switch and enter a password (requirements: min 8 characters, 1 uppercase leter, 1 lowercase letter, 1 number)
+1. *Optional* Toggle the `Password Protection` switch and enter a password (requirements: min 8 characters, 1 uppercase letter, 1 lowercase letter, 1 number)
 1. Click the `Get Link` button
 1. Copy the generated link and share it in the support ticket